styliteag/pfsense-haproxy-with-letsencrypt/README.md

 # pfSense HAproxy with letsencrypt autorenew

-This is how i Setup a pfSense Box to proxy to Backend sites, and also intercept the ACME/Letsencrypt Request, to automate the renewal
+This is how we setup a pfSense Box to proxy to backend sites, and also intercept the ACME/Letsencrypt request, to automate the renewal